 1. Focus on your product or products

-Before you start writing your sales pitch, identify the product or products in your inventory that you want to sell.
+Before you start, identify the product or products in your inventory that you want to sell.
 Ideally, you should have just one product as your focus but sometimes you may want to sell multiple products.

 2. Who is your target buyer?

 One common mistake that most salespeople make is to use the same sales template for all occasions.
 So you have B2B sales pitches being used in consumer product settings and vice-versa.